Baking on a budget: our top money saving tips

 For example, Tesco’s Stockwell plain flour is a quarter of the price of the branded plain flours yet scores just as high in its customer reviews.
 And Asda’s caster sugar is 60p cheaper per kilo than Silver Spoon.
 And I always pick up my baking powder and bicarbonate of soda from Lidl or Aldi as it is less than half the price of the more popular brands.

-When it comes to chocolate chips, it really pays to buy a bar of chocolate and just chop it up roughly.
+When it comes to chocolate chips, buy a bar of chocolate and just chop it up roughly.
 It doesn’t have to be the best chocolate either.
 If chocolate is just an addition to a recipe, like in chocolate chip cookies, then you can get away with using a cheaper one.

-I find Sainsbury’s own brand Lovett’s milk chocolate is great in cakes and cookies and at 45p for 100g it is a bargain.
-Compare that to their own label chocolate chips which are double the price at 90p per 100g and have similar cocoa solids.
+I find Sainsbury’s value brand is great in cakes and cookies and at 70p for 100g it is a bargain.
+Compare that to their own label chocolate chips which are £1.10 per 100g and have similar cocoa solids to the value bar.

 But there are some ingredients I just won’t sacrifice.
-For instance, I will always pay more to use free range eggs in my baking for ethical reasons
+For instance, I will always pay more to use free range eggs in my baking for ethical reasons.
+Try M&S mixed size free range eggs for £1.45 for half a dozen or Waitrose free range white eggs at £1.30.

 Another is vanilla.
 I pay a little bit more for a quality vanilla extract over vanilla essence as I can really taste the difference in cakes.
 And a little goes a long way so it lasts for ages.
 But hey, I saved on my mixer so I deserve to splash out when it comes to vanilla!